nearform/titus/packages/titus-cli/README.md

 ## Features

 * `init` command to initialise a new Titus application.
+* `clean` command to cleanup a failed attempt to initialise a new Titus application (e.g. due to a network/git issue)
 * The ability to choose between a Titus application for the backend, frontend or both.

 ## Installation